ylogx/blog/_posts/2015-09-20-typedef-annotation.md

 }
 {% endhighlight %}

+See enums are type-safe, you can not assign anything else other than predefined Enum constants to an Enum variable.
+It is compiler error to assign something else.
 It's so clean.
 I know what `letsRock` wants.
 It can only take `POP`, `ROCK` or `JAZZ`.
-It's like this piece of code is talking to me.
+It's like this piece of code is talking to me _(readability)_.

 Now look at this ugly piece of shit:

 {% highlight java %}